 How do electric fences work?

 Electric fences will come with a collar-looking device that will go around your dog’s neck (comfortably).
 Some of them strike a resemblance to an electric garage door opener.
-Anyways, when your dog crosses or is about to cross the invisible barrier, the device around their collar will audibly “beep”, letting them know that they are in a restricted area.
-If your dog ignores the beep, a small electric impulse, almost a light vibration will occur in the collar.
-This will most likely confuse your dog at first, but it is not powerful enough to hurt or “shock” them, even though some people still refer to these devices as “shock collars”.
-Once you walk your dog around the yard, he/she will learn the boundaries and learn what the warning beep signifies.
-This, in theory, will teach your dog to stay within the limits and “respect the warning beep” if they wander too far.
+Anyways, when your dog crosses or is about to cross the invisible barrier, the device around their collar will audibly “beep,” letting them know that they are in a restricted area.
+If your dog ignores the beep, a small electric impulse, almost a light vibration, will occur in the collar.
+This will most likely confuse your dog at first, but it is not powerful enough to hurt or “shock” them, even though some still refer to these devices as “shock collars.”
+Once you walk your dog around the yard, he/she will learn the boundaries and understand what the warning beep signifies.
+This, in theory, will teach your dog to stay within limits and “respect the warning beep” if they wander too far.

 What are the pros of having an electric fence?

 Another advantage of electric fences is cost and convenience.
-Comparatively speaking, electric fences are far less costly and time-consuming than say a traditional wooden fence around your property.
+Comparatively speaking, electric fences are far less costly and time-consuming than, say, a traditional wooden fence around your property.
 The average electric fence will cost anywhere from $200-$1500 to install.
-This may seem like a big number, but as you know, purchasing and installing an actual fence can be much pricier.
+This may seem like a significant number, but as you know, purchasing and installing an actual fence can be much pricier.
 And it’s not all about affordability.
 Some yards or areas just aren’t practical for a physical fence, whether it be slanted land, not enough room, or conflicting property lines.
 With an electric fence, you can save yourself some headaches.
-Plus, with an electric fence, you won’t have to worry about accidentally leaving the gate open, etc. And for those dogs who love to jump and dig, you won’t have to worry about them making the crafty escapes they might be able to with traditional fences.
+Plus, you won’t have to worry about accidentally leaving the gate open, etc. And for those dogs who love to jump and dig, you won’t have to worry about them making the crafty escapes they might be able to with traditional fences.

 What are the cons?

-Whether it be chasing a squirrel or wanting to go say hi to their furry friend walking by, the electric fence will be rendered useless.
+Whether chasing a squirrel or wanting to say hi to their furry friend walking by, the electric fence will be rendered useless.
 For this reason, if the fence you’re thinking of buying has a warranty option, we would suggest looking into that just in case.